Tennis-Scene Computer Vision: From Paper Survey to Production

 - V3 added Transformer cross-frame self-attention and pushed high-speed detection success from 92.3% to 96.7%

-A coarse-to-fine alternative (YOLOv5 proposals + ResNet-50 verification) cuts false positives by ~60% but costs another 10 ms — fine for offline replay analysis, not for live broadcast.
+A coarse-to-fine alternative (YOLOv5 proposals + ResNet-50 verification) reduces false positives by ~60% but adds 10 ms, making it suitable for offline replay analysis, not live broadcast.

 Choice.
 Live path: YOLOv8-l @ 1280 + 3-frame temporal vote.
 Offline path: stack TrackNet V3 as a refinement stage.